 There is no requirement for cost sharing, matching, or cost participation to be eligible for award under this BAA and cost sharing and matching is not an evaluation factor used under this BAA.
-Exceptions may exist if the applicant is proposing the use of an OTA as an award instrument.
-Cost-sharing requirements for OTAs may be found at Section C2.16 COST SHARING in the January 2017 document titled "Other Transactions" OT Guide for Prototype Projects.

-3. Federally Funded Research and Development Centers (FFRDCs) and Government Entities:
+3. Federally Funded Research and Development Centers (FFRDCs):